karixtech/karix-python/docs/MessageApi.md

 # create an instance of the API class
 api_instance = karix.MessageApi(karix.ApiClient(configuration))
-api_version = '1.0' # str | API Version.
-If not specified your pinned verison is used. (optional) (default to 1.0) message = karix.CreateMessage() # CreateMessage | Create Message object (optional)
+api_version = '2.0' # str | API Version.
+If not specified your pinned verison is used. (optional) (default to 2.0) message = karix.CreateMessage() # CreateMessage | Create Message object (optional)

 try:
-    # Send a message to a list of phone numbers
+    # Send a message to a list of destinations
     api_response = api_instance.send_message(api_version=api_version, message=message)
     pprint(api_response)
 except ApiException as e: